-The CHA Board of Commissioners approved the Smoke Free policy at their March 17, 2015 meeting.
-The policy took effect May 1, 2015.
+For the past four months, CHA staff and residents have met to refine a policy to make CHA's buildings smoke-free.
 Thank you to all the residents and members of the public who contributed comments and ideas.
 You can view the final version of the policy on the "What We Do" page of the Web site.
+The CHA Board of Commissioners will vote on the policy at their March 17, 2015 meeting.

-CHA Public Housing Wait List Closed March 1, 2015
+CHA Public Housing Wait List Closing March 1, 2015

 This spring, CHA will begin rehabilitation of its Stewart Parker and Paquin Tower neighborhoods.
 To accommodate residents during construction, CHA is preparing vacant public housing units as temporary homes for the residents of Stewart Parker.
 In order to have enough units and to avoid adding to long waits for housing, CHA is closing its public housing wait list effective March 1, 2015.
 Applicants already on the lists will retain their places on the lists in accordance with any preferences for which they qualify.